Are you a creative?

 But in fact, it’s quite the opposite.
 There’s so much to learn, and this is especially the sort of attitude that I try and employ.

 Whilst I was at University I sort of felt like I ‘knew it all’, but as I have matured quite a bit from then, I definitely don’t think that way anymore!
 There’s so much to learn and improve on!
+Luckily I caught onto this, and have kept improving my illustration portfolio ever since!

 To help yourself with this, try and push your knowledge base by trying out a new skill, listen to a podcast that can help you broaden your expertise, or keep pushing yourself out of your comfort zone.